mahmoudmus/car2go2-soen341projectW2024/Sprint 2/demo.md

 conflictingDates.mov

 - Showcases how our application prevents users from reserving the same car at the same time, by blocking out dates on the calendar date picker.

+pastReservationPrevention.mov

+- Showcases an addition to the reservation date picker functionality, made on March 11th.
+Previously, reservations could be made on past dates - a flaw discovered by the team only a day before the end of the sprint.
+Thanks to our dedicated team and our automated, test driven development, the fix was implemented prior to submission.